Distance Formula

 point A to point B

-That’s why we can claim that the idea of the Distance Formula is borrowed and derived from the Pythagorean Theorem.
-If you want to see how the Distance Formula is derived from the Pythagorean Theorem, please check out my lesson on How to Derive the Distance Formula.
+That’s why we can say that the concept of the Distance Formula is borrowed and derived from the Pythagorean Theorem.
+If you’d like to see how the Distance Formula is derived from the Pythagorean Theorem, please check out my lesson on deriving the Distance Formula.

 Distance Formula as the Derivative of the Pythagorean Theorem